-75.

-Time

-announcement

-Announce When user inputs the destination, IVR announces the

-Time maximum call duration allowed to this destination

-and then connects the call.

-Use It is possible to use different tariffs for the

-announcement announcements of maximum call duration allowed

-tariff and the call's rating.

-The first (transparent) tariff should be associated

-with the "ANNOUNCE+DNIS" access code in the

-product's Services and Rating list.

-The second tariff should be associated with an actual

-access code.

-Thus, the user hears the time announced according

-to the first tariff while the call is actually authorized

-and rated according to the second tariff.

-Seconds This option defines the way the seconds portion of

-rounding mode "available time" is announced to a customer:

-• none - there is no rounding, so the time is

-announced including seconds, e.g. "Five

-minutes and 49 seconds."

-• up - the time is rounded up to the nearest

-minute, so 5:49 will be announced as "Six

-minutes."
+Time announcement When you in parts the destination IVD announces the Announce When user inputs the destination, IVR announces the Time maximum call duration allowed to this destination and then connects the call.
+Use It is possible to use different tariffs for the announcement announcements of maximum call duration allowed tariff and the call's rating.
+The first (transparent) tariff should be associated with the "ANNOUNCE+DNIS" access code in the product's Services and Rating list.
+The second tariff should be associated with an actual access code.
+Thus, the user hears the time announced according to the first tariff while the call is actually authorized and rated according to the second tariff.
+Seconds This option defines the way the seconds portion of rounding mode "available time" is announced to a customer: • none - there is no rounding, so the time is announced including seconds, e.g., "Five minutes and 49 seconds." • up - the time is rounded up to the nearest minute, so 5:49 will be announced as "Six minutes."